top of page

 One study found that "feeling less refreshed after sleep is negatively associated with all [Quality of Life] domains...
 NRS prevents the human body from functioning optimally, causes daytime sleepiness, cognitive impairment, and mood disturbances, and jeopardizes daily performance in studying, working, and engaging in entertainment."

-This shows that stress affects not only our sleep but also our ability to handle the next day's challenges.
+This shows that stress affects our sleep and our ability to handle the next day's challenges.
 Addressing stress and improving sleep quality is crucial for our overall well-being.

 Sleep Quality Affects Stress